squid-cache/squid-cache.github.io/Features/BearerAuthentication.rst

 }}}

-Sending any URL with a GET and Beare token via Squid.
+Sending any URL with a GET and Bearer token via Squid.
 {{{
 squidclient -H 'Proxy-Authorization: Bearer abcd\n' http://example.com/
 }}}